About The Fat Cap, And Busting The Myth That Melting Fat Penetrates Meat

 No aspect of food is more misunderstood than fat.
 All mammals have it, and many vegetables do too.
 It is essential to human life.
 Cut it out of your diet and you die.
 Eat too much and you die.

 There are many different kinds of fat: Saturated, monounsaturated, polyunsaturated, trans fat, vegetable oils, fish oils, nut oils, olive oils, omega 3, 6, 9, hike.
-This article will focus on solid animal fat on the surface of meat, and what it does from a culinary standpoint, and try to settle the argument once and for all: On or off?
+This article will focus on solid animal fat, and what it does from a culinary standpoint, and try to settle the argument once and for all: Fat cap, on or off?

-As far as the health apects, suffice it for me to say: I have digested authoritative research and learned that there is a huge amount of conflicting data, so much so that one might conclude that the only ones who really know the answers with any certainty are the food fascists who want you to adopt their pet diet.
-There is even a growing body of research that shows that the dangers of cholesterol in our systems from animal fats is vastly overrated.
-I am not qualified to form a conclusion other than to say that fat is probably like everything else in our diets, moderate amounts as part of a balanced diet can't hurt you and it probably can help you.
-What I can tell you with authority is that fat many foods taste better and what to do with fat that you find in and on meat.
+As far as the health apects, suffice it for me to say: I have digested authoritative research and learned that there is a huge amount of conflicting data, so much so that one might conclude that the only ones who really know the answers with any certainty are the food fascists who want you to eat like a horse: Only hay.
+The scientific community is still seeking facts.
+I am not qualified to form a conclusion other than to say that fat makes many foods taste better.

 Melting surface fat does not penetrate muscle